marisacasillas/chatterlab/content/courses/MIND3-2026/Casillas-MIND3-Spring2026-Syllabus.md

 ## Weekly assignments

-The weekly assignments include: 5 paper synopses, 1 retrospective, 2 debate preparations, and 4 assignments to get your final paper started.  **ALL assignments are due _BEFORE_ the start of section.** Late assignments will be penalized by a grade (a half grade off every 12 hours).
+The weekly assignments include: 5 paper synopses, 1 retrospective, 2 debate preparations, and 4 assignments to get your final paper started.  **ALL assignments are due _BEFORE_ the start of section.** Late assignments will be penalized (a half grade off every 12 hours).

 An important note on readings: Please be sure to read all footnotes, tables, and information boxes.
 It is not necessary to read supplementary materials, appendices, or post-article commentaries.